Foster to Adopt in Ontario: How the CAS Pathway Actually Works

 - The foster family meets the licensing and assessment requirements for adoptive parents (they typically already do, having completed SAFE and PRIDE)

 This is not automatic, and the CAS retains discretion.
-But in practice, when a foster family has cared for a child for an extended period and the child is thriving, the CAS's strong preference is to maintain continuity by supporting that family as the adoptive placement.
+A foster family that has cared for a child for an extended period may be in a strong position because continuity and the child's best interests matter, but adoption by that family is not guaranteed.

 Free Download